Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 The good news?

-Vapers can further minimize the risks by taking some vital measures.
+Every e cigarette user can further minimize the risks associated with secondhand vape smoke by taking some vital measures.

 3 Proven Ways to Minimize the Risks of Secondhand Vapor

-Perhaps you’re a vape enthusiast who wants to minimize the risk of secondhand vape exposure for others.
+Perhaps you’re an e cigarette user who wants to minimize the risk of secondhand vape exposure for others.

-The first thing you must do: Check if there are any non-smokers nearby, especially high-risk groups.
+The first thing you must do: Check if there are any non-smokers nearby, especially high-risk groups, before using your vaping device.

-Here are some helpful ways vapers can keep public health risks to a minimum:
+Here are some helpful ways you can keep public health risks associated with e cigarette emissions to a minimum:

 1. Use High-Quality & Nicotine-Free Vape Products